microsoft/powerbi-powershell/README.md

 ### Get Workspaces

 Get workspaces for the user.
-By default (without `-First` parameter) it shows the first 100 workspaces assigned to the user:
+By default (i.e. without `-First` parameter) it shows the first 100 workspaces assigned to the user:

 ```powershell
 Get-PowerBIWorkspace
 ```

-With the `-All` parameter, all workspaces assigned to the user will be shown:
+Use the `-All` parameter to show all workspaces assigned to the user:

 ```powershell
 Get-PowerBIWorkspace -All